simonihmig/responsive-image/README.md

 myImage2048w.png
 ```

+**Note:** If the width of your origin image is less than the generated should be, the image will be generated unresized.

 ## Component

 In a template you can use the responsive-image component.
 The image argument is required and must be one of the origin files: